 What would happen to modern organizations if we applied the Drucker imperative, and started managing workers more like volunteers?

 Building a Collaborative WorkplaceAt 18 Coffees, we’ve started applying the principles of community organizing, learned through years working for President Obama, the Organizer-in-Chief, to workplace development and employee engagement for our clients.
 The Obama organization mantra was Respect.
 Empower.
 Include.

 What would happen if those principles were applied to the workplace?
 A few mindshift changes would happen:

 Command-and-control models of management can lead to both cultural and financial problems.
 For years, Microsoft’s senior leadership made some very public bets on the wrong direction for the company.
 Once Satya Nadella took over as CEO in 2014 with a more empathetic management approach that empowered individual business units, the company soared back into relevancy.

 Treating employees like a cog in a wheel of the corporate machine is the fastest way to burn out employees who are looking for reasons to care about their work.
 Contrary to common belief, employees don’t usually need more money or perks to report better job satisfaction.
 What they need instead:

+Could treating employees like volunteers help increase engagement?
 To really treat knowledge workers as volunteers, it means flipping from the typical corporate HR narrative.
 Companies have to stop throwing money at the problem of employee engagement and do the real work of changing the culture in practice, often through re-training management, improving processes, building sophisticated internal communications, or in extreme cases, re-aligning org charts and job descriptions.

 Management teams worried about employee engagement should stop innovating around the edges and put a real stake in the ground with bold moves.
 Community organizing is hard work, but it will pay off in better job satisfaction and better outcomes for the business.